 Successful centers have the following major features:

 The WGO Training Center mission is to establish and nurture core training centers for primary and advanced gastroenterology and liver training in locations of need, thereby improving the standard of training at a grass roots level while ensuring a focus on regionally-relevant diseases.
 One of the ways identified to support WGO in this mission is the direct establishment of the Scholar and Trainee Funding Program at the WGO Training Centers.
-The WGO Scholar and Trainee Funding Program offers financial support to allow a trainee the greater means to attend longer training at WGO Training Center, increasing the learning opportunities and outcomes for GI education in low resource regions.
+The WGO Grants Funding Program offers financial support to allow a trainee the greater means to attend longer training at WGO Training Center, increasing the learning opportunities and outcomes for GI education in low resource regions.
 The Training Center Directors themselves have the ability to nominate distinguished trainees at their centers for the prestigious title of WGO Scholar or Trainee.
 The title of “WGO Trainee” is used to designate any honored trainee awarded WGO funding that is training for less than 12 months.
 The designation of “WGO Scholar” is awarded to those individuals that are completing 12 months or more of training at that WGO TC.
 WGO Scholars have the additional distinction of receiving travel support if they wish to present their research at a WGO meeting.
 In the inaugural year of this program, 2016, the WGO Training Centers nominated 11 exceptional Trainees and 4 Scholars that have expressed a wish to enhance their knowledge and skills in the field of gastroenterology at a WGO Training Center.
 To learn more about these first year Scholar and Trainee Funding winners, please see the Scholar and Trainee article in the second issue of the 2016 e-WGN.
-If you are attending a WGO Training Center and interested in learning more about the current application policy, please contact the WGO Secretariat at firstname.lastname@example.org to receive more information.
+The application opens once per year in early fall for funding the following year.
+If you are attending a WGO Training Center and interested in learning more about the current application policy, please contact the Training Center director for further information.